Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 ***Roy Vinther***

-"Hey, Barkeep…"
+"Hey, Barkeep..."

 "Yeah?"

 Walsh looked up from his tablet.
 His expression was grim.
-"The drone’s tracking a convoy coming in…"
+"The drone’s tracking a convoy coming in..."

 ___